Civil Service Exam Frequently Asked Questions

-A. The New York State Civil Service Commission scores most examinations.
+A. The NYS Civil Service Commission scores most examinations.
 Eligible lists are established,

 Q. How is my examination scored?
 What is band scoring?

-A. The New York State Civil Service Commission designs, prepares and scores the civil service examinations
+A. The NYS Civil Service Commission designs, prepares and scores the civil service examinations

 Neither seniority nor veteran's credits can be used to bring a failing raw score up to a passing score.